Skip to content

 SIP Settings

 The “SIP Settings” tab allows you to manage the SIP configuration.
-Read more about the SIP Trunking in this Knowledge Base article
+Read more about SIP Trunking in this Knowledge Base article.

 The following SIP settings are available:

 • Login: The SIP Login of the operator used for the IP Phone authorization in Phonexa’s PBX.
-To copy the operator`s login to the clipboard press the “Copy to clipboard” button.
+To copy the operator`s login to the clipboard, click the “Copy to clipboard” button.

 • SIP Domain: The gateway for the IP Phone authorization in Phonexa’s PBX.
-To copy the domain to the clipboard press the “Copy to clipboard” button.
+To copy the domain to the clipboard, click the “Copy to clipboard” button.

 Click the “Save” button to complete the settings.